 - Hold a current CPR course completion card at the American Heart Association "Healthcare Provider” level or the American Red Cross "CPR for the Professional Rescuer” level.

-You may apply for admission into the AEMT Course by completing the application available below.
+You may apply for admission into the AEMT course by completing the application available below.
 The application deadline is two weeks prior to the start of the course.
 A maximum of 24 students will be accepted on a first come, first served basis.

 Please know that enrollment into the AEMT course is a two-step process.
 This process includes registering and minimum payment as well as completion and submission of the course application (to be emailed after registration).
 Should the applicant complete both of these steps and meet the minimum requirements, they are considered accepted and enrolled in the program.

 - All Tuition must be paid by the first day of class unless arrangements are made.
 Fees are subject to change.